ghost-him/ZeroLaunch-rs/readme-en.md

 *   **Fine-tune Search Algorithm**: Supports fine-tuning the search algorithm to meet personalized settings.
 *   **Custom Program and File Addition**: Supports adding files and programs using file wildcards or regular expressions, enabling the addition of files and programs.
 Intelligently identifies file formats and reacts correctly.
 *   **Custom Web Search**: Supports adding and using the default browser to launch web pages.
+No need to enter protocol header (http/https).
 *   **Custom Command Search**: Supports custom command addition, enabling functions like system startup, shutdown, and opening specific secondary settings pages.
 *   **Intelligent Loading of Program/File/Web Icons**: Loads the correct file icons to the greatest extent possible, and also supports correct loading of Steam game icons.
 *   **Custom Configuration File Save Path**: Supports custom local storage and network storage using the WebDAV protocol.
 *   **Supports Startup and Silent Launch**: Nothing much to explain, right? ==
 *   **Debugging Function**: Allows viewing the program's running status on the current computer (usually no issues), and viewing the search algorithm's results.
+Support setting log output level.
 *   **Gaming Mode**: Allows manually disabling hotkeys to prevent issues during gaming.
 *   **Supports Opening Recently Launched Programs**: Hold down the `Alt` key to list recently opened programs in order.
 *   **Supports Custom Keybindings**: Allows customizing keyboard mappings to better suit your operating habits.
 *   **Supports Call-out Position Following Mouse**: If the mouse is on a secondary screen, the search bar will appear on that secondary screen.
+*   **Search result display optimization**: Support setting the search result display threshold.
+When the number of searches is greater than the threshold, it will automatically switch to scrolling mode.

 ## 🚀 Quick Start